pmemoli/Data-Science-Thesis/notebook.md

 Which is very promising!
 Nevertheless I need to run on more elements to get an actual idea of the performance.

 The next steps are running this on like 1000 elements, and trying some other metrics.

+## July 19th 2025:

+I made the inference function much more memory efficient, especially when not the hidden state outputs are not required.
+The previous implementation ran out of memory very frecuently.

+The results on the first 1000 elements of the gsm8k dataset (train) are:

+Predictive Entropy AUROC: 0.7400
+Shannon Entropy AUROC: 0.7528

+The results are pretty good!
+The next step is trying some other metrics.
+Word-Sequence Entropy is the next one on the list: https://arxiv.org/html/2402.14259v1#bib.bib19